 Back to Environmental Stewardship Overview

-We strive to use as much of each log as possible and continually seek new outlets for our manufacturing byproducts and used equipment.
+We strive to use as much of each log that enters our manufacturing facilities and continually seek new outlets for our manufacturing by-products and used equipment.

 The primary products we produce are solid lumber, wood panels and engineered wood products.
-Wood shavings, sawdust, chips and bark – byproducts created during the production process – are sold or delivered to downstream customers who make other useful and essential products.
-Toilet paper, diapers, paper, cartons, boxes, bags, landscaping mulch and wood pellets are just a few of the countless products made from our wood fiber and forest and mill byproducts.
-On average, 98 percent of our wood residuals are used to create other products or to generate energy.
+Wood shavings, sawdust, chips and bark — by-products created during the manufacturing process — are sold or delivered to downstream customers who make other useful and essential products such as toilet paper, diapers, paper, cartons, boxes, bags, landscaping mulch and more.
+On average, 99 percent of our wood by-products are used to create other products or to generate energy.

 Everyday